devalienbrain/postgresql-university-database-management/README.md

 # Project (PostgreSQL)

 **Project Description**
-In this project, I will work with PostgreSQL, a powerful open-source relational database management system.
+In this project, I worked with PostgreSQL, a powerful open-source relational database management system.
 My task involves creating 03 tables based on the provided sample data and then writing and executing queries to perform various database operations such as creating, reading, updating, and deleting data.
-Additionally, I will explore concepts like LIMIT and OFFSET, JOIN operations, GROUP BY, aggregation, and LIKE.
+Additionally, I explored the concepts like LIMIT and OFFSET, JOIN operations, GROUP BY, aggregation, and LIKE.

 ---

-**Instructions:**
+**Guidelines:**

 1. **Database Setup:**